 A subject, along with the verb, completes a sentence.
 Every sentence must have a subject and a verb.

-Next Lesson: Subject-Verb Agreement
+Next Lesson: Pronoun Agreement

 The transcript is provided for your convenience

 In this lesson, we’ll explain how you can identify the main verb and the subject of sentences.
 If you want to write an effective and clear sentence, you need to include three (3) elements:

 - Main verb

 - A complete thought

 These three elements are the essential parts of our speech and form the building blocks of clear and effective sentences.
 If you miss one of these elements, you don’t have a sentence, also not when you capitalized the first word and placed a period after the last word.

 In sentences, the “who” or “what” of the sentences are the subjects.
 Subjects are always either nouns or pronouns.
 Nouns are persons, places, things, or ideas, such as desert, book, Jonny, or freedom.
 Pronouns refer to and/or restate nouns, such as she, he, they, or it.
 Let’s look at these examples:

 Jonny saw his dad at the library.